-The SIMPLE IRA: Is This the Best Retirement Plan for Your Business?
+The SIMPLE IRA: One Plan for Your Business

 As an employer with 100 or fewer employees, you have the ability to establish a simple and cost-effective retirement plan for you and your staff.
 There are a few options available, but one you may want to consider is the Savings Incentive Match Plan for Employees, commonly known as SIMPLE IRA.
 This plan type is an attractive recruiting and retention tool for highly compensated employees who are deterred from traditional 401(k) plans due to discrimination testing.